DTJF/pavi/src/doc/2_Preparation.md

 make doc_htm
 ~~~

-A further target is implemented to upload the html tree to a web
+A further target is implemented to upload the HTML tree to a web
 server, by executing

 ~~~{.txt}